 In addition to online coursework, there is a clinical component where students work in hospitals one-to-two days a week.
 One coursework is completed, they also participate in a clinical rotation five days a week for eight weeks.

 Students complete their studies on a part-time basis, once again demonstrating BCC’s commitment to the success of non-traditional students.
-However, to complete the Histological Technician Certificate program within one year, entering students typically have earned an associate’s degree in a health science program, or a related field.
+However, to complete the Histological Technician Certificate program within one year, entering students typically have previously earned an associate’s degree in a health science program or a related field.

 Amy Cook, Assistant Professor of the Histological Technician Program, said graduates can expect to be in high demand.